 The N.C.
 State Fair welcomes visitors of all abilities and has provided an accessibility guide for those who may have questions.

-The fair also has announced a second annual accessABILITY Day, presented by Bandwith—taking place Sun., Oct.
-16—offering a quieter, less stimulating environment (rides and games will operate during some hours with no lights, music etc.).
-Find more info here.
+The fair also has announced a fifth annual day highlighting accessibility, presented by Bandwith—taking place Sun., Oct.
+19—offering a quieter, less stimulating environment (rides and games will operate during some hours with no lights, music etc.).

 Photos by Justin Kase Conder via the N.C.
 State Fair